 Carol Farrelly is a fiction writer.
-In 2015, she was awarded a place on the Jerwood/Arvon Mentoring Scheme and began work on her current novel.
-She is a previous recipient of the Robert Louis Stevenson Fellowship, a Scottish Book Trust New Writers Award and the Sceptre Prize.
+She is currently working on a first novel and a short-story collection.
+Her novel was shortlisted for the Lucy Cavendish Fiction Prize 2018.
+In 2015, she was awarded a place on the Jerwood/Arvon Mentoring Programme and worked with Ross Raisin.
+She has also been awarded a Robert Louis Stevenson Fellowship, a Scottish Book Trust New Writers Award, and the Sceptre Prize.

-Carol’s short stories have been widely published in journals such as Stand, Edinburgh Review, The Irish Times, New Writing Scotland, Popshot, and Lampeter Review, and broadcast on BBC Radio 4.
+Her short stories have been widely published in journals, and broadcast on BBC Radio 4.
 In 2013, her story ‘The Telephone Man’ won the international Lorian Hemingway Short Story Prize.
-She has been shortlisted for the Bridport Prize, Fish Prize, Asham Award and the RA & Pin Drop Short Story Award.
-She has read at the Edinburgh International Book Festival and Aye Write!
-Literary Festival.
+She has been shortlisted for the Bridport Prize, ALCS Tom-Gallon Trust Award, Fish Prize, Asham Award, and the RA & Pin Drop Short Story Award.

 She has given readings at the Edinburgh International Book Festival, the Aye Write!
 Book Festival, the Free Word Centre, and Ness Book Fest.

 She holds a DPhil on Thomas Hardy’s fiction.
 She lived for a brief dreamy while in Italy and is in love with all things Venetian.